Nagendra1997/mesibo-documentation/1-chatbot/reference/utilities.md

 ```

 ### `Parameters`
-`tms` :  The value of the time after which the timeout event will be triggered, in milliseconds
+`tms` :  The value of the time after which the callback will be triggered, in milliseconds

 ### `Return value`
 `undefined`